Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Numerical Results

 \subsection{Experiment~2: Estimation accuracy and success probability}

 We evaluate the full-space angle estimation capability of the proposed approaches, focusing on the angular region in which reliable estimation is attainable.
 The full-space representation is adopted throughout.
 Performance is quantified in terms of (i) estimation accuracy and (ii) success probability.
-A trial is declared successful if the maximum absolute error satisfies $\max_k|\hat\theta_k-\theta_k|\le 5^\circ$, and the success probability is defined as $p=L_s/L$, where $L_s$ denotes the number of successful runs among $L$ Monte Carlo trials.
+A trial is declared successful if the maximum absolute error satisfies $\max_k |\hat{\theta}_k - \theta_k| \leq 5^\circ$, and the success probability is defined as $p = L_s/L$, where $L_s$ denotes the number of successful runs among $L$ Monte Carlo trials.
 The accuracy metric is the RMSE computed over successful trials only:

+For the RMSE evaluation, the estimated angles are matched to the true angles by solving the optimal assignment problem within each subspace separately, i.e., the RS estimates are matched to RS true angles and the TS estimates to TS true angles, using the minimum-cost permutation.

-We consider a two-user setting with one user located in the reflection space and the other in the transmission space.
-One user's angle sweeps the full domain with a $1^\circ$ step, while the other user's angle is randomly drawn in the opposite space.
-For each swept angle, $L=1000$ Monte Carlo trials are conducted.
-The resulting RMSE and success-probability curves are reported in Fig.~\ref{fig:Evaluation} (M1 and M2 stand for Method 1 and Method 2, respectively).
+We consider a two-user setting with one user located in the RS and the other in the TS.
+One user's angle sweeps the full domain with a $1^\circ$ step, while the other user's angle is randomly drawn in the opposite subspace.
+For each swept angle, $L = 1000$ Monte Carlo trials are conducted.
+The resulting RMSE and success-probability curves are reported in Fig.~\ref{fig:Evaluation} (M1 and M2 stand for Method~1 and Method~2, respectively).

 As shown in Fig.~\ref{fig:fullRMSE}, both Algorithm~\ref{table1} and Algorithm~\ref{table2} exhibit pronounced performance degradation as the impinging direction approaches the coplanar (grazing) case, which is consistent with classical array-based DOA behavior.
-Fig.~\ref{fig:Success} further indicates that within $[-80^\circ,80^\circ]$ (semi-space representation), the proposed algorithms maintain near-unity success probability and achieve an accuracy on the order of $0.1^\circ$.
+Fig.~\ref{fig:Success} further indicates that within $[-80^\circ, 80^\circ]$ (semi-space representation), the proposed algorithms maintain success probability close to one and achieve an accuracy on the order of $0.1^\circ$.
 Overall, the results confirm the feasibility of full-space estimation in STAR-RIS systems.
-To ensure consistently high success probability, we restrict user angles to $[-60^\circ,60^\circ]$ (semi-space representation) in the subsequent experiments.
+To ensure consistently high success probability, we restrict user angles to $[-60^\circ, 60^\circ]$ (semi-space representation) in the subsequent experiments.